Xinja Bank products

 Xinja is a digital bank that received a full Australian deposit-taking institution (ADI) licence in September 2019.
 This means Xinja is now officially a bank, and consumer deposits up to $250,000 are protected under the Australian Government Guarantee Scheme.
-Xinja currently has a prepaid card and app in the market, however it's not accepting any new applications of this product.
-It also has a home loan that's in pre-beta testing, and a transaction account in beta mode that will launch very soon.
+Xinja has launched a bank account and a savings account.
+It has previously offered a prepaid card, however it's not accepting any new applications of this product and customers with this product will be invited to switch to the new bank account.
+It also has a home loan that's in pre-beta testing.

-Xinja says its products have a technology focus, with automatic spending categorisation for prepaid card accounts, fast account sign-up and plans to introduce more artificial intelligence (AI) as it rolls out more products.
+Xinja says its products have a technology focus, with automatic spending categorisation, fast account sign-up and plans to introduce more artificial intelligence (AI) as it rolls out more products.

 Xinja has released the following products, however some are still in beta (testing) phase.

-Moreover, you can get assistance through live chat at any time via the app as well as "freeze" or "thaw" your card at any time.
+Plus, you can get assistance through live chat at any time via the app as well as "freeze" or "thaw" your card if needed.

 Xinja bank account

-The Xinja transaction account is currently in beta, and will be launching to the public very soon.
-The bank account promises no account or card fees, and some great travel benefits to.
-The Xinja bank account comes with a linked Visa Debit card that you can use in Australia and overseas.
-You'll also be able to link the account to Google Pay.
+The Xinja transaction account is available now for customer to open.
+The bank account charges no account or card fees, and has some great travel benefits too such as no ATM fees and no currency conversion fees.
+The account comes with a linked Visa debit Mastercard that you can use in Australia and overseas.
+You can also link the account to Apple Pay and Google Pay.